cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

   to analyze and understand what is going on in the real network.
 It also allows using the Digital Twin to optimize the performance and maintenance of the real network.

-  The Network Digital Twin, constructed based on the four core technology elements, can provide crucial emulation-driven information to support analysis, diagnosis, and control of the real network, through its whole life cycle, with the help of optimization algorithms, management methods, and expert knowledge.
+  The Network Digital Twin, constructed based on the above four core technology elements, can provide crucial emulation-driven information to support analysis, diagnosis, and control of the real network, through its whole life cycle, with the help of optimization algorithms, management methods, and expert knowledge.

+  Logic:
+  : Network Digital Twin facilitates optimal resource allocation and configuration, enhancing efficiency and performance.
+They can enable comprehensive troubleshooting maintenance and control by diagnosing issues using the Network Digital Twin.
+Moreover, Network Digital Twins play a crucial role in planning and deployment, allowing for the simulation of new designs and configurations to anticipate their effects before implementation.

   The Network Digital Twin environment and its elements must be controlled and driven to support required  behaviors in use, e.g., to provide: